nmakes/deepgaze/README.md

 What is Deepgaze?
 ----------
 Deepgaze is a library for human-computer interaction, people detection and tracking which uses **Convolutional Neural Networks** (CNNs) for face detection, head pose estimation and classification.
-The FOA can be approximately estimated finding the **head orientation**.
+The focus of attention of a person can be approximately estimated finding the **head orientation**.
 This is particularly useful when the eyes are covered, or when the user is too far from the camera to grab the eye region with a good resolution.
 When the eye region is visible it is possible to estimate the **gaze direction**, which is much more informative and can give a good indication of the FOA.
 Deepgaze contains useful packages for:

 - Head pose estimation (Perspective-n-Point, Convolutional Neural Networks)
 - Face detection (Haar Cascade)